Skip to content

 // First call, flags are reset to only Instances.

-// Current flags representation: ROOMLOADER_FLAG.INSTANCES
+// Current flags representation: ROOMLOADER_FLAG_INSTANCES

 .Instances()